Harbin: Education and research

-Harbin is one of the top 100 cities and metropolitan areas in the world by scientific research output as tracked by the Nature Index.
+Harbin is one of the top 50 cities and metropolitan areas in the world by scientific research output as tracked by the Nature Index.
+As of 2024, the QS Best Student Cities Rankings ranked Harbin as the best city in Northeast China and 148th globally, making it an important hub for international students.

 As Harbin serves as an important military industrial base after PRC's foundation, it is home to several key universities mainly focused on the science and technology service of national military and aerospace industry.
 Soviet experts played an important role in many education projects in this period.
 Due to the threat of possible war with the Soviet Union, however, several colleges were moved southwards to Changsha, Chongqing, and several other southern cities in China in the 1960s.
 Some of these colleges were returned to Harbin in the 1970s.

 The city hosts several major universities in Northeast China, including Harbin Institute of Technology, Harbin Engineering University, Harbin Medical University, Northeast Agricultural University, Harbin University of Science and Technology, Harbin Normal University, Northeast Forestry University, Harbin University, Heilongjiang University of Science and Technology, Heilongjiang University of Chinese Medicine, Harbin University of Commerce, Harbin Sport University, and Heilongjiang University.

 Notably, Harbin Institute of Technology is consistently ranked as one of the best universities in the world for engineering.
 HIT was ranked fifth globally in the Best Global Universities for Engineering by U.S. News in 2022.
 Founded in 1920 with strong support by the Russian diaspora connected with the Chinese Eastern Railway, the university has developed into an important research university mainly focusing on engineering (e.g. in space science and defense-related technologies, welding technology and engineering), with supporting faculties in the sciences, management, humanities and social sciences.
 The institute's faculty and students contributed to and invented China's first analog computer, the first intelligent chess computer, and the first arc-welding robot.
 In 2010, research funding from the government, industry, and business sectors surpassed RMB1.13 billion, the second highest of any university in China.